Steroid nasal sprays

 Some medicines can interfere with the way steroid nasal sprays work, although this is uncommon.

-You can usually drink alcohol while using a steroid nasal spray and you don't normally need to avoid any particular foods.
+You can usually drink alcohol while using a steroid nasal spray and you do not normally need to avoid any particular foods.

 Who can use steroid nasal sprays